-Carbon is stored throughout a vast network of reservoirs - atmosphere, terrestrial biosphere, sediments, oceans, and the mantle and crust - and recycles among all of them.
+The element Carbon is stored throughout a vast network of reservoirs - atmosphere, terrestrial biosphere, sediments, oceans, and the mantle and crust - and recycles among all of them.
 The emergence of the carbon cycle was the fundamental step in the origin of life, since carbon is the main constituent of all biological compounds.
 Fluctuations in the composition of the atmosphere during more recent times, including our own, have often been associated with major volcanic eruptions, revealing the essential relationship between the geology of earth's crust and the lower levels of its atmosphere.
 The mix of atmospheric gases now is about 78% nitrogen, 21% oxygen, and 1% trace gases, including argon, neon, helium, as well as carbon dioxide and others, known as the greenhouse gases.
-The average temperature at the earth's surface was much warmer in the distant past than it is now, reaching +8°C (+14.4°F) relative to the present some 55 MYA and steadily declining since then to -6°C (-11°F) below present levels some 20,000 years ago before rising again to the current level.